Interpretive Aims and Objectives

 The aims and objectives should be defined and stated in the interpretive plan.
 Strategic work in a museum will need to be planned, and any change in interpretation can have a clear impact on the strategic direction of a museum.

 Your strategic plan will direct your interpretive work.
-As long as you have a clear interpretive aim with a set series of objectives to show how to achieve this aim, your interpretive plan should be a useful and practical document.
+If you have a clear interpretive aim with a set series of objectives to show how to achieve this aim, your interpretive plan should be a useful and practical document.